Xubuntu/wiki.xubuntu.org/Xubuntu-24.04-Release-Notes.md

     -   Xorg crashes after logging in or switching users on some virtual machines, including QEMU/GNOME Boxes and Virtualbox ([1861609](https://bugs.launchpad.net/ubuntu/+source/xorg-server/+bug/1861609))
+        -   You may be able to resolve this issue by removing the `libva-wayland2` package.
     -   Poor performance and audio stuttering in some virtual machines, including VMware and VirtualBox
         -   In these instances, you will need to either [adjust your configuration](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Troubleshooting#stuttering-audio-in-virtual-machine)